petegriffin/linaro-cdmi/README.md

 https://groups.google.com/forum/#!topic/opencdm/ovamIrJn3z0

-# Open Content Decryption Module CDMi

-The Open Content Decryption Module CDMi is to be used with the [Open Content Decryption Module (OCDM)](https://github.com/fraunhoferfokus/open-content-decryption-module).
+The Linaro CDMi is to be used with the [Linaro CDM](https://github.com/kuscsik/linaro-cdm).
 It is meant to run as a service connecting the webbrowser with the actual CDM.
 Any CDM that follows the Content Decryption Module Interface (CDMi) [1] can be used with this service.
 Together, both components enable DRM interoperability to be used with HTML5 based browser environments [2] according to W3C EME [3] specification.

 This repository provides a bare bones implementation to demonstrate how a CDM can be adapted to be used with OCDM through the CDMi interface.
 The implementation provides the complete flow between webbrowser and CDM.